calyau/maxima/crosscompile-windows/README.txt

 (If you are using a 64 bit operating system, it might be necessary to add the i386 architecture (https://wiki.debian.org/Multiarch/HOWTO) before).

-Currently you will need CMake >= 3.6 and < 3.9, if that is not included in your distribution, download CMake 3.8.2 from https://cmake.org/files/v3.8/
+You will need CMake >= 3.6, if that is not included in your distribution, download a recent CMake from https://cmake.org/files/

 Then you can extract the Maxima sourcecode or clone the git repository and start the crosscompiling-process:

-cd crosscompile-windows/build # change to the build directory cmake ..  # use the right CMake executable (CMake >= 3.6 and < 3.9)
+cd crosscompile-windows/build # change to the build directory cmake ..  # use the right CMake executable (CMake >= 3.6)
 make
 make package